Girl Meets Boy, Or Is It Boy Meets Girl?

 Black Friday is our wedding anniversary.
 Now before you make a big deal about it, we must mention that we really don’t put much stock in celebrating this date.
 It’s not because we don’t value our marriage, but because we value our relationship as a whole more.

 After six years of dating, we knew the ups and the downs of being together.
-We surely weren’t in a daze of love and/or lust, thinking that everything would be just dandy.
+We surely weren’t in a daze of love and/or lust thinking that everything would be just dandy.

-Getting Honest About our Relationship
+Getting Honest About Our Relationship

-Actually, after just a few months of dating, we took a few weeks to reflect on our relationship and the other person.
+One of the things we attribute to our success together is that we did something most people don’t.
+After just a few months of dating, we took a few weeks to reflect on our relationship and the other person.
 We made a list of the top ten fears and/or negative things we worried about in the other person.
 We then sat down together and discussed each and every item on our lists.

 This is just one way we went out of our way, making ourselves uncomfortable, to be sure we were ready for ‘us’.